-- 7) Waste shall be removed in a sanitary manner by means of a vacuum hose and discharged to a leak-proof tank truck.
-All ports on the tank shall be valved and capped. - 8) Service trucks shall have access to the toilets to be serviced. - 9) The service trucks and disposal of waste from tank trucks shall be in accordance with Section 905.170(g) of this Part. - 10) A corporation shall designate at least one representative who shall be responsible for ensuring that each unit maintained by the corporation meets the standards of cleanliness set forth in the Act and this Part. - 11) Those persons engaged in cleaning and sanitizing units shall wear protective equipment and be trained in proper procedures for cleaning, sanitation and self-protection. - 12) All portable sanitation businesses shall certify that the portable sanitation technicians and portable sanitation technician trainees are capable of properly cleaning and sanitizing a portable toilet and portable, potable hand-washing unit.
-At a minimum, the corporation shall annually inspect each portable sanitation technician's and portable sanitation technician trainee's work to ensure he/she is capable and can effectively clean and sanitize the portable toilets and portable, potable hand-washing units to be serviced. - violations of the Act or any Section of this Part may result in prosecution and/or suspension, revocation or refusal to issue a license or certification for both the portable sanitation business and the certified portable sanitation technician or portable sanitation technician trainee.
+- 10) A business shall designate at least one representative who shall be responsible for ensuring that each unit maintained by the business meets the standards of cleanliness set forth in the Act and this Part. - 11) Persons engaged in cleaning and sanitizing units shall wear protective equipment and be trained in proper procedures for cleaning, sanitation, and self-protection. - 12) All portable sanitation businesses shall certify that the portable sanitation technicians and portable sanitation technician trainees are capable of properly cleaning and sanitizing a portable toilet and portable potable hand-washing unit.
+At a minimum, the business shall annually inspect each portable sanitation technician's and portable sanitation technician trainee's work to ensure that he or she is capable and can effectively clean and sanitize the portable toilets and portable potable hand-washing units to be serviced. - o) Violations of the Act or any Section of this Part may result in prosecution and suspension, revocation, or refusal to issue a license or certification for both the portable sanitation business and the certified portable sanitation technician or portable sanitation technician trainee.

-(Source: Added at 34 Ill.
-Reg. , effective )
+(Source: Added at 37 Ill.
+Reg. \\\\, effective \\\\\)